 “The runway has played a big part, with technology and texture playing a vital role in which looks can be achieved with shorter hair: so think textured waves, shiny curls, or glossy-straight, with hair products to help you create whatever look you desire.”

-Label.M Sea Salt Spray, R313 for 200ml – lightly spritz through damp or dry hair to give it some hold and texture, with a natural matte finish: really great if you haven’t washed your hair for a couple of days and it’s beginning to look and feel a bit flat.
+Lightly spritz Label.M Sea Salt Spray, R330 for 200ml through damp or dry hair to give it some hold and texture, with a natural matte finish.
+It’s really great if you haven’t washed your hair for a couple of days and it’s beginning to look and feel a bit flat.

 Shine and control

-Or, run Dark and Lovely Amla Legend Oil of 7 Wonders, R59,95 for 125ml, from mid-lengths to ends to create a glossier look
+Start by Dark and Lovely Amla Legend Oil of 7 Wonders, R59,95 for 125ml, from mid-lengths to the ends of your hair to create a glossier look.

 Going for the chop